-DDCP had 6 total employees, 2 managerial, 4 staff and supervisory, in 2020.
+DDCP had a total of six employees, 2 managerial, 4 staff and supervisory, in 2021.
 The employees are not covered by any CBA.

 LIDC has no employees.

 FSGRI has 21 employees, comprising of 3 managerial, 9 supervisory and 9 rank-and-file employees.
 The employees are not covered by any CBA.